John Howell (athlete): Biography

+Howell finished second behind John Oladitan in the long jump event at the 1961 AAA Championships and second behind Jorma Valkama at the 1962 AAA Championships but by virtue of being the highest placed British athlete he was considered the British long jump champion.

-Two months later representing England, Howell finished in eighth place in the long jump at the 1962 British Empire and Commonwealth Games in Perth, Western Australia with a jump of 24 ft 2+3/4 in.
+Shortly afterwards at the 1962 European Athletics Championships in Belgrade, Yugoslavia, Howell finished seventh in the final of the long jump with a leap of 24 ft 3+1/2 in. and two months later representing England, Howell finished in eighth place in the long jump at the 1962 British Empire and Commonwealth Games in Perth, Western Australia with a jump of 24 ft 2+3/4 in.
 At the same meet, Howell finished 11th in the triple jump with a leap of 27 ft 0 in and was also due to compete in the high jump but pulled out to focus on the other events.